 Destinations & Timetable

-With Italo you can stop at Brescia, Desenzano, Peschiera del Garda, Verona, Vicenza, Padova e Venezia Mestre leaving both from Milano Centrale and Venezia (Venice) S.Lucia.
+With Italo you can stop at Brescia, Desenzano, Peschiera del Garda, Verona, Vicenza, Padova e Venezia Mestre leaving from Torino (Turin) Porta Nuova, Torino (Turin) Porta Susa, Milano Centrale and Venezia (Venice) S.Lucia.

 More connections, faster journeys

 Up to 14 connections per day on the Milan-Venice route will be introduced by 1 July 2018 allowing you to reach the centre of each city in just 2 hours and 25 minutes.